fleetdm/fleet/handbook/customers/README.md

         - Desired use cases / desired outcomes
         - Reasons for purchase
         - Previously using Fleet Free?
-        - Support tier?
-(Premium or Ultimate)
+        - Support tier (Premium or Ultimate)
         - Competitive solutions in place
         - Other relevant technologies in place
         - Any proof of concept (POC) notes that are relevant